dfkaye/dev-links/2020/october.md

 ## Folders

 + Vasyl Boroviak (2014), **From folder structure to microservices** (slides) &#8594; https://docs.google.com/presentation/d/1aN2DIclCnf9oc_mlUeSoXWcqe6LWus-E7RY5HXXsPUk/edit#slide=id.p
+  - see also Gleb Bahmutov (2018), **Use subfolders installed as NPM dependencies to avoid long relative paths in require.** &#8594; https://glebbahmutov.com/blog/subfolders-as-dependencies/

 ## Functional

 + Sebastien Filion (2020), **Common Functional Programming Algebraic data types for JavaScript** &#8594;  https://github.com/sebastienfilion/functional

+## Git

++ Seth Robertson (date unknown), **On undoing, fixing, or removing commits in git** &#8594; http://sethrobertson.github.io/GitFixUm/fixup.html
+  - fairly comprehensive guide to recovering from what you did not mean to do when using git.

 ## Partial Ordering